Notes to Constitutionalism

 12. Henceforth, and unless otherwise indicated, all uses of the word ‘constitution’ (and cognate terms) should be understood as referring to constitutional law.

 13. This is not to deny that deep controversy can also arise over the meaning and import of less abstract constitutional provisions.
 In the United States, for example, debates sometimes arise over the meaning of the so-called “Commerce Clause.”
 Article 1, Section 8, Clause 3 of the U.S. Constitution gives Congress the power “to regulate commerce with foreign nations, and among the several states, and with the Indian tribes.”
 The US Congress has often used the Commerce Clause to justify exercises of legislative power with respect to the activities of states and their citizens.
 This has, in turn, led to significant dispute regarding the proper balance of power between the federal government and the states.
 Despite the importance of such debates, and unless the context indicates otherwise, our focus in discussing constitutional interpretation will be exclusively on abstract civil rights provisions.
-It is in terms of these that the most deeply felt differences of opinion emerge in their starkest form.
+It is in terms of these that the most deeply felt differences of opinion emerge in their starkest form and bring sharply into focus differences of opinion on the nature and authority of constitutions.

 14. Again, this is not to deny that disputes also arise over less abstract, morally charged constitutional provisions, such as the US Commerce Clause.
 Nor is it to deny that the same deep divisions lie behind these such disputes.